TAIsRich/chuwa1010/ShortQuestions/hw13_Bean_IOC.md

 # HW 13
 ## 1. List all of the annotations you learned from class and homework to annotaitons.md
 ## 2. What is Spring and Springboot?
 What is the benfits of using Srpingboot?
+- Spring is an application development framework in Java.
+Main features of Spring includes Spring MVC, JDBC, Security, ORM, AOP, Test, Web Flow, etc..
+- Spring Boot is an extension of Spring, which eliminates the boilerplate configurations required for setting up a Spring application.
+Featuring default codes and annotation based configuration, Spring Boot enables a faster and more efficient development ecosystem.
+-
 ## 3. What is IOC and What is DI?
 **IOC: Inversion of Control.**
 The IoC container that is also known as a DI Container is a framework for implementing automatic dependency injection very effectively.
 It manages the complete object creation and its lifetime, as well as it also injects the dependencies into the classes.